shiraOs/Walt/README.md

 3. Generate report on all drivers in a certain city.

 - Wrote in Spring Boot Framework.
-- Run as Maven project by the command: 'mvn clean install'.
+- Run as Maven project.
 - Include JUnit tests.